Loreto Normanhurst: History

 Mr Frank Coffee of Wahroonga sent her an urgent message to come and see a property that was for sale a short distance from his home.
 It had been raining, but as the nuns arrived at the site, the sun burst through the clouds and formed a beautiful rainbow over the estate.

 This land was purchased, and the foundation stone for the new convent was laid on 28 February 1897 by Cardinal Moran.
 The school opened late in 1897 as "Loreto Convent, Hornsby" with 15 boarders, many of them girls who had come from Randwick.

 Although primarily a boarding school at this time, Loreto did accept a small number of day students from the local Hornsby area, including some young boys.
 Enrolments grew over the following decades; however, the Wars and Depression proved difficult times.
 Following World War II, the surrounding shire developed and day girl numbers began to equal that of boarders, gradually overtaking them to the present situation where there are many more day girls than boarders.

+Since 2001, the school has maintained an end of year graduation tradition where two year 12 students release one white bird each to signify "freedom" and "letting go".
+In 2024, animal welfare concerns were raised regarding this tradition, with animal rights activists claiming the move increases their "risk of death from starvation, dehydration or predation".
+The provider of the birds stated that they are white racing pigeons with a "99 per cent" return rate.